Track & measure service excellence: Top 20 customer service KPI

 - Reliability.
 How consistent the team was in providing their promised service.
 This measures if they have met or exceeded their services given.

 - Assurance.
 How they build trust and confidence in their customers through their team’s knowledge and responsiveness.

 - Tangibles.
 The appearance and presentability of the company.
-For instance, its office, the employees, their equipment, etc.
+For instance, its office, the employees, and their equipment.

 - Empathy.
 The prioritized help of agents.
 This measures how they reach out to the individual needs of their customers.

 - Responsiveness.
-How willing the team is to provide their customers’ needs and resolve their concerns.
+How willing the team is to provide for their customers’ needs and resolve their concerns.

 11. Customer retention rate

 Attracting new customers costs more for the business than retaining them.
 With this, businesses should keep an eye on their existing customers and how much of them remain in the business over time.